merhejstudios/merhejstudios/README.md

 I post content, sell products, and offer services related to literature and art.

-Feel free to view my work on my website and to contact me on my email.
+Feel free to view my work and contact me.

 Looking forward to hearing from you soon!